Eat Well, Exercise Well, Be Well: Dietary and Fitness Guidelines

 Dietitians of Canada

-Dietary interventions for cardiovascular disease prevention.
-EBSCO DynaMed Plus website.
-Available at:
+Dietary considerations for cardiovascular disease risk reduction.
+EBSCO DynaMed website.
+Available at: https://www.dyname....
+Accessed August 24, 2020.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.